-Scheme Partner - refers to some other party who is a contributor to the scheme e.g. through providing additional funding, providing access to the scheme participants or carrying out some of the work.
+Scheme Partner - refers to some other party who is a main contributor to the scheme in partnership with the Primary Bidder e.g. through providing additional funding, providing access to the scheme participants and/or setting up the scheme.

 Statutory Organisation - an organisation which exists due to a legal or government requirement.